 Don’t see your question here?
 Contact admissions directly at email@example.com or 1-855-497-3255.

 When are live class sessions held?
 The majority of live class sessions are held during the evening on weekdays and last an hour and a half.
-In addition, for the applied data science and information management programs specifically, there are also options for class sessions on weekends and non-evening hours.
+In addition, for the applied data science and information systems programs specifically, there are also options for class sessions on weekends and non-evening hours.

 Do I need to take bridge courses to prepare for these programs?
 No, bridge courses are not required, but faculty may request that you gain some foundational knowledge prior to starting the program.